Summary

 |---|---|---|

-These attributes should be set automatically by the provider’s inventory service (per AEP-41) when it detects the relevant hardware and runtime configuration.
-The inventory service must verify:
+These attributes are set automatically by the provider’s inventory service when it detects the right hardware and runtime setup.
+The inventory service checks that:

 - Kata Containers runtime is installed and registered as a Kubernetes

-RuntimeClass. - CPU TEE is enabled (TDX or SEV-SNP active in BIOS and kernel).
+RuntimeClass. - A CPU TEE is enabled (TDX or SEV-SNP active in BIOS and kernel).

-- For GPU nodes: NVIDIA GPU(s) are in CC-on mode and VFIO passthrough is configured.
+cpu-gpu: NVIDIA GPU(s) are in CC-on mode and VFIO passthrough is set up.

 3. Provider Runtime Selection